-Eight songs from the Boogieman record got a video treatment using mostly old public domain footage, which was cut up and combined to create new narratives.
+Eight songs from the John Frazier and 8 Year Olds record, Boogieman, received video treatments using mostly old public domain footage, cut up and re-combined to create new narratives.
 NWBD shot videos for two songs from the Processional record, and had new original music featured in videos for the ACLU and Roaring Brook Press.
-You can see them all at youtube.com/jf8yo.
+You can see them all — plus new videos by The Plaster Cramp — at youtube.com/jf8yo.

 The Plaster Cramp